When was CIBR Established? Why?

 - Receive legislative updates and Capitol Hill news.

 - Learn about the National Institutes of Health’s grant opportunities and events.

 - Partner with academic radiologists and imaging researchers when submitting a grant application to the Patient-Centered Outcomes Research Institute (PCORI).

 - Participate in CIBR’s grassroots advocacy initiatives on behalf of imaging research.

 - Invite an imaging researcher to speak at one of your events.

 - Attend meetings on Capitol Hill to advocate for imaging research.

-- Participate in the Medical Technology Showcase.
+- Participate in our Annual Medical Imaging Technology Showcase.

 What is the Medical Technology Showcase?